 Mix first 4 ingredients in saucepan and let sit 5 minutes.
 Cook on medium heat.
 Stir constantly until it reaches a full boil.
 Remove from heat.
 Stir in vanilla.
 Cool 20 minutes and stir.
 Makes 4 servings.
 Eat warm or cold.
 Top with seasonal fruit if desired.

-- 1 serving rice, any flavor, placed in a bowl.
-Leftover rice works well.
-Link to easiest rice cooking: hack-1-making-perfect-rice
+- 1 serving leftover rice, any flavor, placed in a bowl.
+Easiest rice cooking recipe: hack-1-making-perfect-rice

 - Sauté 1 minced shallot in butter until softened.
-Add red pepper flakes if desired.
+Add red pepper flakes or fresh chilis [optional].

 - Add 1 or 2 eggs sunny side up to shallots.
-Toward the end of cooking, turn over easy.
+Turn over easy.
 Sprinkle with S & P.

-- Slide eggs and any remaining butter from cooking on top of rice bowl.
-With edge of spatula or knife, cut into eggs so yolk melts into rice.
+- Slide eggs and butter from cooking on top of rice bowl.
+With spatula or knife cut into eggs so yolk melts into rice.